Georgetown Hoyas: Track and field

 Georgetown has been nationally successful in both cross country and track and field.
 The men and women's track and field teams practice off-campus at Duke Ellington Track in neighboring Burleith.
 The men's and women's teams have both been ranked #1 by the U.S. Track & Field and Cross Country Coaches Association in recent years, both nationally and in the Mid-Atlantic Region.
-In 2011, the women's cross country program won Georgetown's only other team NCAA Championship by besting Big East rival Villanova.
+In 2011, the women's cross country program won the NCAA Championship by besting Big East rival Villanova.
 Chris Miltenberg, women's cross country coach, won the 2011 NCAA coach of the year for women's cross country.
 Patrick Henner is the director of men's and women's track and field As of 2012.
 Georgetown track and field has won 21 individual NCAA National Championships, being 15 by male athletes and 6 by female athletes.
 The first individual NCAA National Champion was Charles Capozzoli in cross country in 1952.
 To date, there have also been 11 National Champions in indoor and 9 National Champions in outdoor NCAA track and field championships.